-From this post onwards I will be chronicling the mischiefs that we 5 cousins- Kruthiakka, Sambramakka, Hithyshi, me & Sukruth were up to during our summer holidays at our Granny’s place in Madikeri.
-If you guys are interested in knowing about the personalities of my co-conspirators you can read it by clicking here— ‘Summers in Madikeri‘.
+From this post onwards, I will be chronicling the mischiefs that us 5 cousins- Kruthiakka, Sambramakka, Hithyshi, me & Sukruth were up to during our summer holidays at Dodammi’s place in Madikeri.
+If you guys are interested in knowing about the personalities of my co-conspirators, click here— ‘Summers in Madikeri‘.

 Now, there are some rituals that should never be changed, come rain or shine.
 One such ritual of us cousins every summer was the ANNUAL CLEANING OF THE LOTUS POND, situated in the front yard of the house.
-This was the event that we looked forward to the most each summer holiday.
+This was the event that we looked forward to the most every summer.
 You ask me why?
-Well, the 5 of us considered this pond filled with muddy water, Lotus plants & fish as not only a waste of our play area as we were forbidden from playing there but we also wanted to turn it into our own version of a Swimming Pool (though it was just 4 feet deep) which provided us all with something to brag about to our friends once school reopened.Me feeding the fish with Granny by my side.
+Well, the 5 of us considered this pond filled with muddy water, Lotus plants & fish as not only a waste of our play area as we were forbidden from playing there but we also wanted to turn it into our own version of a swimming pool (though it was just 4 feet deep) which provided us all with something to brag about to our friends once the school reopened.Me feeding the fish with Dodammi*.

 1. GETTING PERMISSION– this was the most crucial stage & also the most time consuming one.
-Usually about a few weeks into the holidays, me & Sukruth unable to tolerate seeing the pond being enjoyed just by the Lotus plants & the fish, would have a discussion between ourselves to finally kick-start the annual ritual.
-Sigh, if only getting permission was that easy.
-Because there were 3 important people who’s permission was crucial…
+Usually, about a few weeks into the holidays, me & Sukruth, unable to bear anymore the pond being enjoyed just by the Lotus plants & the fish, would have a discussion between ourselves to finally kick-start the annual ritual.
+Sigh, if only getting permission was easy! because there were 3 important people who’s permission was required…

-A) Kruthiakka– she was the 1st person whom we would approach because she was crucial to ask permission from the next set of people.
+A) Kruthiakka– she was the 1st person whom we would approach, because she was crucial to ask permission from the next set of people.
 She was the easiest one to convince though, as she also wanted to play in that pond.
-Her only condition was for her brother Sukruth to be on his best behaviour, though no easy feat he somehow used to manage.
+Her only condition was for her brother Sukruth to be on his best behaviour, though no easy feat, he somehow used to manage in the interest of the greater good.
 After her permission was taken, we used to keep her in front & then approach the next set of people which was…

-B) Our mothers– this used to take the longest time since as a general rule mothers oppose anything that their kids suggest & also since cleaning the pond meant more work for them than for us.
-But somehow after 5 days of Kruthiakka convincing them everyday, Sambramakka & Hithyshi on their best behaviours, me eating all the vegetables with a happy face & Sukruth staying away from all mischiefs we used to get the permission, but on the condition that it’s allowed ONLY if the next person agrees, who was….
+B) Our mothers– this used to take the longest time since as a general rule mothers oppose anything that their kids suggest & also, since cleaning the pond meant more work for them than for us.
+But somehow, usually around 5 days of Kruthiakka trying to convincing them everyday, with Sambramakka & Hithyshi on their best behaviours, me eating all the vegetables with a happy face & Sukruth staying away from all mischiefs, we used to get the permission, but on the condition that it’s allowed ONLY if the next person agrees, who was….

 3. PRAYING– Now, you may be thinking as to how praying came into the whole picture.
-Well, after the entire pond was cleaned & the fish transferred back to the pond, there always used to be some fish who showed signs that they were about to die, probably from all that transferring into & out of the pond.
-This is a huge thing on a kid’s conscience & so every time when we spotted such fish, all 5 of us used to gather in the tiny puja room to pray that nothing happens to them.
-Honestly I think I used to pray more on those occasions than I did in a whole year.
-And since this whole thing was started by Sukruth & me, we used to continue the prayers even after the others left the room.
-Most of the times the fish survived easing our conscience.
-And then from the next day itself we used to have a gala time playing in our own Swimming pool for the rest of that summer.
+Well, after the entire pond was cleaned & the fish transferred back to the pond, there were always some fish who showed signs that they were about to die, probably from all that transferring into & out of the pond.
+That is a huge thing on a kid’s conscience & so every time when we spotted such fish, all 5 of us would gather in the tiny puja room* to pray for their health.
+Honestly, I think I prayed more on those occasions than the rest of the year combined.
+And since the whole thing was started by Sukruth & me, we would continue the prayers even after the others left the room.
+We would promise God all kinds of good behaviour including giving up our favorite chocolates if he took care of those fish.
+Now when I think back, I remember that those promises were forgotten as soon as we would get the news that the fish were alright!
+Most of the times they survived easing our conscience.
+And from the next day itself, we would have a gala time playing in our very own swimming pool for the rest of the summer.

-And this completes my sharing with you all one of the many mini adventures that us 5 used to have during our summer holidays.
+This is just one of the many adventures that us cousins got into during our summer holidays.
 Hope you guys had a fun time reading.
-I’ll be sharing many such interesting happenings in my future posts too in the series ‘Summers in Madikeri‘.
-Till then I will leave you guys to ponder over Eckhart Tolle’s quote ‘Life is an adventure, it’s not a package tour’.
+I’ll be sharing many such interesting stories in my future posts too in the series ‘Summers in Madikeri‘.
+Till then, I will leave you guys with Eckhart Tolle’s quote to ponder over, ‘Life is an adventure, it’s not a package tour’.